 Visiting The Rock of Cashel and Hore Abbey in Ireland is a must if you are touring Ireland’s Ancient East.
 The drive to the Rock of Cashel from Dublin only takes around 2 hours and it’s well worth the trip.
 If you stay in Kilkenny the trip will only take you an hour.

-The Rock of Cashel and Hore Abbey lie in the county of Tipperary which is an absolutely stunning place to visit.
+The Rock of Cashel and Hore Abbey lie in the county of Tipperary which is a stunning place to visit.
 Many folks don’t bother to see Tipperary but there are so many things to enjoy about this county from its velvet rolling Galtee Mountains, to its Golden Vale.
 The pubs in Tipperary are amazing and it is said that the best pub in Ireland is located here – if you can find it.